saltysystems/overworld/README.md

-Goblet Game Server
+Gremlin Game Server
 =================================================
-Goblet is a multiplayer game server powered by Erlang/OTP.
+Gremlin is a multiplayer game server powered by Erlang/OTP.
 The project is focused on building tools for the creation of persistent multiplayer worlds, including account management, database persistence, instances/sharding, NPCs, server-side scripting and more.